bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 ```
 The MiGA-Web Welcome page will open and you may begin using MiGA-Web.
 If you close your browser, the instance will continue to run until you log back into your AWS account and stop it.

-## Log into MiGA-CLI using a Terminal
+## Log into MiGA-CLI Using a Terminal

 Alternatively, open your Mac, Ubuntu or git bash terminal.
 Assuming the following:
 - ~/.ssh is the path to your key file
 - MyKeyPair.pem is the name of your key file
-- 18.190.158.158 is the public IP address
+- 18.190.158.158 is the public IP address of your instance

 Enter, substituting proper values as necessary: